The Honours System

 The honours system offers public recognition to people in all walks of life and all sections of society who have given quite exceptional service and made a difference in their community or in the country.
 There are several different types of award, each one recognising a different type of contribution, for details click on the following link:

 The British honours system is one of the oldest in the world.
 It has evolved over 650 years and today recognises merit, gallantry and service.
-Honours lists are published twice a year at New Year and in mid-June on the date of The Queen’s official birthday.
+Honours lists are published twice a year at New Year and in June.

 Anyone can receive an award if they reach the required standard of merit or service, and honours lists contain a wide variety of people from different backgrounds.
 Anyone can nominate someone for an award but it is important to note that longevity in a position is not sufficient in itself and that honours are not usually awarded after someone has retired.